Fletch an Arrow with Natural Feathers

 Using small feathers is fine, but they will wear to useless sooner so you will need to put four or more on your shaft to maintain a strong guide potential.

-Unlike the archers of yore, we can't get most big feathers ethically as many of the birds feathers these archers had used came from birds which are today near too or are extinct; so - if you have feathers short or long, you want to be able to use as many as you can from a bird or to be able to bring to use a random floor feather.
+You want to be able to use as many as you can from a bird or to be able to bring to use a random floor feather.

 I prefer a lot of feathering on my shafts.
 Shooting an under fletched or heavily dammaged fletch is something akin, I'm guessing, to trying to pilot a rocket or plane with dammaged wings.

-All feathers used must have the vein lip (the majority of the vein surface that run its length) on the same side.
-In other words, from the same wing of the bird.
+All feathers used must have the vein lip (the majority of the vein surface that run its length) on the same side; in other words, from the same wing of the bird.

 There are two methods of splitting a feather.
-The first is the following, but it often involves discarding one side of the feather.

 The two "sides" of the feather must now be split down the center.
 Find the line in the centre of the quill on the feather, and follow it with the tip of a sharp tool as far possible.
 When it can not be split any further just cut through the feathering on the side which won’t be used or discarded to the length required.
+Some tamp lightly the vein prior to splitting; I suggest carfully running the flat of you knife down the vein, while the feather is heald flat and firm on a table to flatten the vein and thus make it wider to more easy see and follow while you split it.

 The second method of splitting the feather is faster and you can salvage both sides of feather, however it risks damaging both sides of the feather in the process.

 Select a feather and put the quill end in your front teeth.
 Hold firmely the feathers of one side, at the other end and with your other hand, the vein and some feathering of the other side.
-Pull the two feather sides apart startingfrom the feather tip, keeping the quill tight between all three points.
+Pull the two feather sides apart startingfrom the feather tip, keeping the quill TIGHT between all three points.

 Some feathers may tear away at the beginning, try again further up.

-Natural sinew must now be wet in the mouth, or soaked in water thoroughly.
-The longest sinews are ideal.
 Once the sinew is soaked, position and hold all three feathers from the shaved front ends, around the wood shaft.
 Position the veins such that the ends, closest to the knock, are roughly 2.5 inchs from the deepest part of the knock groove.
 I prefer them a distance of length which is just short the length of my index finger forward of the knock; I shoot with the arrow on the outside of the bow and my index finger rests on the shaft to hold it secure to the stave (Slavic hold).

 If my finger rested on the feathers they would scrunch and have a negative affect on their performance.
 If your feathers get scrunched like those shown below, you can briefly run water over the feather and they will easily straighten back out.
 Spin the shaft so the excess water does not linger.

-Note the scrunching at the front of the feather due to the bow shelf.
+Note the scrunching at the front of the feather due to the bow shelf. |

 Carfully, with a generously thick strip of sinew begin wrapping the veins to the shaft at the forward end of the feathers.
 After three tight wraps, adjust the feather so that they are spaced equally from one another.